jakubjafra/react-native-elements-defaults/README.md

 react-native-elements-defaults
 ==============================

-Small theming library that provides easy to set defaults for `react-native-elements` lib - without performance penalty for doing so.
+Small **experimental** theming library that provides easy to set defaults for `react-native-elements` lib - without performance penalty for doing so.

 # Problems